dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result.md

 ### getItems

 Get an array of [`CapturedResultItem`](capture-result-item.md), which are the basic unit of the captured results.
-A [`CapturedResultItem`](capture-result-item.md) can be a raw image, a decoded barcode, a recognized text, a detected quad, a normalized image or a parsed result.
+A [`CapturedResultItem`](capture-result-item.md) can be a original image, a decoded barcode, a recognized text, a detected quad, a normalized image or a parsed result.
 View [`CapturedResultItemType`]({{site.enums}}core/captured-result-item-type.html) for all available types.

 ```java
 CapturedResultItem[] getItems();